-SyRAP is directed by the organization Refugee & Immigrant Self-Empowerment (RISE) in partnership with Salt City Harvest Farm, Cornell Cooperative Extension, and Matthew 25 Farm.
+SyRAP is directed by the organization Refugee & Immigrant Self-Empowerment (RISE) in partnership with Cornell Cooperative Extension.
 We build partnerships with a number of organizations in Central New York to make SyRAP possible.

-CCE-OC offers a wide range of research-based education programs, including gardening, urban agriculture, agriculture, nutrition, community development, and natural resources.
-CCE- OC is associated with the state-wide Cornell Cooperative Extension and is able to provide additional support through access to experts within the Agriculture College and School of Human Dynamics.
+SyRAP’s agriculture educators are contracted through Cornell Cooperative Extension – Onondaga County.
+CCE-OC offers research-based education programs in gardening, agriculture, nutrition, community development, and natural resources, and provides additional support for the program through access to experts within the Agriculture College and School of Human Dynamics.

 The Syracuse Refugee Agricultural Program (SyRAP) is a program of Refugee & Immigrant Self-Empowerment (RISE)